iExecBlockchainComputing/deploy-workerpool/README.md

-- Register your workerpool on the blockchain to get its workerpool address :<br>
+- Register your workerpool on the blockchain to get its workerpool address:

 <pre>
     ./$ iexec workerpool deploy --wallet-file "core_wallet.json" --keystoredir "$PWD"